AmitKumarDas/Decisions/blogs/oep/maya_ops.md

 ### UseCase -- Upgrade as a Kubernetes Custom Resource - Drop 2
 - Note that this is completely programmatic with some yaml toppings
-- One will get the typical compile errors if any
+- One will get typical compile time errors if any
-  - However, these compliation & runtime failures will be known at runtime
+  - However, these compile & runtime failures will be known at runtime
   - Consider this as a dynamic language with full benefits of any statically compiled one
 - This is implemented as a Kubernetes custom resource
-  - The specifications is understood by a Kubernetes based controller
+  - Its specifications is understood by a Kubernetes based controller
-- This custom resource is called **MayaLang**
+- This custom resource is called as **MayaLang**
+- This resource will be watched by a controller named **mayalang-controller**
+  - It will watch for any MayaLang resources
+  - It will create a .go file based on this MayaLang resource
+  - It will build a Pod that consists of m-lang docker image
+  - It will load this .go file at an executable path of above Pod
+  - It will apply this Pod against Kubernetes cluster

 ```go